 - Raised intraocular pressure.

-- Background retinopathy will eventually progress to the more severe forms in the majority of individuals.
-If left untreated, 50% of those with proliferative DR will lose their sight within two years and 90% risk losing any useful vision after 10 years.
+Background retinopathy will eventually progress to the more severe forms in the majority of individuals.
+If left untreated, 50% of those with proliferative diabetic retinopathy will lose their sight within two years and 90% risk losing any useful vision after 10 years.

 Other eye conditions associated with diabetes